JulianBell106/lamulettipizza/PROJECT.md

 # Stalliq — Project Bible
-> Last updated: April 2026 — Session 7b Complete (Real-time Order Status done)
+> Last updated: April 2026 — Session 7b Complete + GTM & Pricing Strategy Added
 > Read this file at the start of every session to get fully up to speed.

 ---